 Gay Resistance and the Making of a Community

-As police were conducting their raids and sweeps, a community of Gay folk was forming.
+As police were conducting their raids and sweeps, Gay-affirming communities were forming.
 Lisa Ben (a California office worker who devised her pen name from the letters in the word “lesbian”) wrote of her experience in 1945 at the If Club, a Gay bar in Los Angeles:

 When we all walked in there, why, someone was bringing a birthday cake to one of the booths.
 There were some girls sitting there, and they were all singing happy birthday.
 I looked around me and tears came to my eyes — partly because of the cigarette smoke — and I thought, How wonderful that all these girls can be together.